faizul726/faizul726.github.io/matject-src/docs/guide-for-beginners.md

 Now, let me show you how to apply a shader...

-1. In the main screen, press [1] to use Auto method
+1. In the main screen, press [1] to use the Auto method

 ![alt text](image-52.png)